Library of Alexandria: Early scholarship

 The Library of Alexandria was not affiliated with any particular philosophical school; consequently, scholars who studied there had considerable academic freedom.
 They were, however, subject to the authority of the king.
 One likely apocryphal story is told of a poet named Sotades who wrote an obscene epigram making fun of Ptolemy II for marrying his sister Arsinoe II.
-Ptolemy II is said to have jailed him and, after he escaped, sealed him in a lead jar and dropped him into the sea.
+Ptolemy II is said to have jailed him and, after he escaped and was caught again, sealed him in a lead jar and dropped him into the sea.
 As a religious center, the Mouseion was directed by a priest of the Muses known as an epistates, who was appointed by the king in the same manner as the priests who managed the various Egyptian temples.
 The Library itself was directed by a scholar who served as head librarian, as well as tutor to the king's son.